 Section 4 eliminates the \$55 per month supervision fee.
-That would result in a decrease of \$1.5 million in revenue to DOCR over two years, and this is already reflected in the DOCR budget (SB 2015).

-DOCR tries collect \$6 million in supervision fees every two years, but the collection rate is typically 22-25% so only \$1.5 million is typically collected.
+That would result in a decrease of \$1.5 million in revenue to DOCR over two years, and this is already reflected in the DOCR budget in SB 2015.
+DOCR tries to collect \$6 million in supervision fees every two years, but the collection rate is only about 25%, so only \$1.5 million is typically collected.
 DOCR has said it spends close to \$1 million administering the fees and trying to collect the fees.
-As some say, let's not spend dollars to chase dimes.